solj/pyhostdb/README.txt

 1.005 -- INSERT DATE

 New features:
+-- BIG CHANGE: Continuation character is NO LONGER "\".  destinations.txt and hostdb.txt now have continuation lines like a "Makefile" i.e. if the next line is indented, is is part of the previous line. (tal@whatexit.org)
--- mkzones now has "-o" option to specify output directory (Thanks Tim Bell and Geoff Crompton of Trinity College, The University of Melbourne)
+-- Added smoke-test:  "make test" runs a simple configuration and compares it to a "known good". (tal@whatexit.org) -- mkzones now has "-o" option to specify output directory (Thanks Tim Bell and Geoff Crompton of Trinity College, The University of Melbourne)
 -- bin/checkrootcache now uses "wget" instead of "ftp".
 (Thanks Geoff Crompton of Trinity College, The University of Melbourne)
 -- zoneinfo.txt now has a "TTL" command to set the default TTL for a zone.
 (Thanks Geoff Crompton of Trinity College, The University of Melbourne)
--- Added smoke-test:  "make test" runs a simple configuration and compares it to a "known good".
+-- Consistantly use "bash" (not /bin/sh) in shell scripts, move Copyright to be next to shebang line (tal@whatexit.org) -- HINFO records are now RFC-compliant (Thanks to Pancho Horrillo <pancho@pancho.name>)

 TODO / Wishlist: